etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ## Example

-The following example demonstrates how to filter rows based on the `Id` property using a `FilterTransformation`.
+The following example demonstrates how to filter rows based on the `Id` property using a `WhereTransformation`.

 ```csharp
 public class MyRow {